What are the best areas of Tulum to invest?

 Further information about Tulum real estate

-We have further reading a viewing about Tulum for those interested in buying a property.
-In the two categories below, we have general information about Tulum real estate and what condos are like in Tulum.
+We have further reading about viewing about Tulum for those interested in buying a property.
+In the three categories below, we have general information about Tulum real estate and what condos are like in Tulum.

 Tulum real estate market overview

 For those that are just starting to look at the Tulum area for a possible investment, this overview of the Tulum real estate market can help get your bearings.
 We talk about what developments are changing Tulum, ROI, and much more.
 We filmed this video a little while back, but all the information is still up to date.